Click to Place a Web Call Tel: (515) 865-4591

 Testing and revision procedures is an addressable implementation specification defined within the HIPAA Contingency Plan standard in the Administrative Safeguards section of the HIPAA Security Rule.

 The objective of testing and revision procedures is to implement procedures for periodic testing and revision of contingency plans.
-These testing and revision procedures are procedures for processing of periodic testing of written contingency plans to discover weaknesses and the subsequent process of revising the documentation, if necessary.
+These testing and revision procedures are procedures for the processing periodic testing of written contingency plans to discover weaknesses and the subsequent process of revising the documentation, if necessary.
 These written testing and feedback mechanisms are the key to successful testing.

 Applications and Data Criticality Analysis (Addressable) 164.308(a)(7)(ii)(E)